murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 Melee Weapons are divided in three categories:

 **Light Weapons** (*d6*)
-Light Weapons are small weapons that can easily be dual wielded, or that can be concealed on your body.
+- Light Weapons are small weapons that can easily be dual wielded, or that can be concealed on your body.
-Light Weapons have a d6 as their attack die.
+- Light Weapons have a d6 as their attack die.
-Examples of Light Weapons are daggers, clubs, handaxes, brass knuckles, etc.
+- Examples of Light Weapons are daggers, clubs, handaxes, brass knuckles, etc.

 **Balanced Weapons** (*d8*)
-Balanced Weapons are weapons of some size that require precision and balance to effectively wield.
-Balanced weapons can be combined with a Shield or a Light Weapon, but not with another Balanced Weapon.
-You can't easily conceal them on your body.
+- Balanced Weapons are weapons of some size that require precision and balance to effectively wield.
+- Balanced weapons can be combined with a Shield or a Light Weapon, but not with another Balanced Weapon.
+- You can't easily conceal Balanced weapons on your body.
-Balanced Weapons have a d8 as their attack die.
+- Balanced Weapons have a d8 as their attack die.
-Examples of Balanced Weapons are longsword, spears, maces, battleaxes, etc.
+- Examples of Balanced Weapons are longsword, spears, maces, battleaxes, etc.

 **Great Weapons** (*d10*)
-Great Weapons are weapons that require both hands to wield.
+- Great Weapons are weapons that require both hands to wield.
 They are a large size and have a wide reach, but that may become a hindrance in restricted spaces.
-Great Weapons have a d10 as their attack die.
-They are *Bulky* and have *Reach*, but attacks with Great Weapons in confined spaces are *Impaired*.
+- Great Weapons have a d10 as their attack die.
+- They are *Bulky* and have *Reach*, but attacks with Great Weapons in confined spaces are *Impaired*.
-Examples of Great Weapons are greatswords, glaives, halberds, longspears, etc.
+- Examples of Great Weapons are greatswords, glaives, halberds, longspears, etc.

 **Special**
-If you wield a Shield, you can use it as a weapon to Shield Bash.
+If you wield a Shield, you can use it as a weapon to **Shield Bash**.
 A Shield Bash has a d4 attack die.
 If you Shield Bash, you can't use your Shield for Armor for the remainder of the round.

 ### Ranged Weapons